Acts 28

 Paul reasons all day.
 From the law.
 From the prophets.
 From the oldest texts of Israel.
 He shows them that Jesus is not a departure from what Moses and the prophets said - He is their fulfillment.
 Some believe.
 Some do not.
 And when the conversation breaks down, Paul quotes Isaiah 6, the prophet's own lament over a people who will not hear.

 Isaiah 6 is a passage about a people who refuse to hear, who close their own eyes, who harden their own hearts.
-It is not that God refuses them; it is that they refuse Him.
-The tragedy is not that God's word is weak.
-The tragedy is that the people's resistance is so strong they have lost the capacity to perceive what is plainly true.
+They refuse God, and the tragedy lies there: the people's resistance has grown so strong they have lost the capacity to perceive what is plainly true.

 Acts 28:28-31“No man forbidding him”

 Paul has given the Jews the first hearing.
 They have rejected.
 And so the door turns outward.
 The salvation of God is sent unto the Gentiles.
-This is not spite or retaliation.
-It is the unfolding of what Jesus Himself said in Acts 1:8 - “ye shall be witnesses unto me… unto the uttermost part of the earth.”
+This is the unfolding of what Jesus Himself said in Acts 1:8 - “ye shall be witnesses unto me… unto the uttermost part of the earth.”
 Jerusalem first, then Judaea, then Samaria, then the uttermost parts.
 By Acts 28, that prophecy is being lived out.
 Paul in Rome means the gospel in the center of the world.